fsoubes/FilterRank/doc/rank_filters2.md

 ### Min/Max filter
 ![](https://github.com/fsoubes/FilterRank/blob/master/images/min_max_fusion.png)

 This figure represents in A the default image (boats 720x576-8bit), B the result of the max filter in imageJ with a radius of 1, C the result of our own function with a kernel size of 3, D the difference between the imageJ and our own filter.
+Because of the different kind of kernel shapes, we do obtain a slighty difference between the imageJ output and our own which is represented in the figure D.
 ### Variance filter

 The following figure shows the result of our _variance_ function for a boat of 720x576 pixels taking as parameter a kernel of diameter = 2 compared to the variance filter of ImageJ with a kernel radius =0.5.
 The results doesn't seem to change between the two images.